H.P. Lovecraft and Nicholas Roerich in New York

 Then, in 1944, he started a 25-day journey through the Soviet Union, accompanied by Owen Lattimore.

-They started from Alaska and landed at Madagan, where they were met by Sergei Goglidze and Ivan Nikishov, both of them NKVD generals.
-The NKVD, Народный Комиссариат Внутренних Дел, Narodnyy Komissariat Vnutrennikh Del, or People's Commissariat for Internal Affairs, was at once both a public and secret police organization directly executing Soviet power, including political repression, during Joseph Stalin's rule.
+They started from Alaska and landed at Magadan, where they were met by Sergei Goglidze and Ivan Nikishov, both of them NKVD generals.
+The NKVD, Народный Комиссариат Внутренних Дел or People's Commissariat for Internal Affairs, was at once both a public and secret police organization directly executing Soviet power, including political repression, during Joseph Stalin's rule.

 Roosevelt and the Democratic Party decided that they had to get rid of Wallace somehow.
 A public quarrel between Wallace and some officials of the conservative wing of the party, including Jesse Jones, Secretary of Commerce, led to Roosevelt stripping Wallace of his war agency responsibilities.